rbodosov-web/Python_educational_synthesizer/README.md

 Hello World!

-This repository shows my try to built digital synthesizer, written on Python, which works on computer without external controllers, speakes and buttons.
+This repository shows my attempt to built digital synthesizer, written on Python, which works on computer without external controllers, speakes and buttons.
 All you need to play this synth is your computer.

+Play octave on keys: A, S, D, F, G, H, J, K and half-tones W, E, T, Y, U.

-My programming skills is not really good, so i use free version of chat GPT for vibe-coding sometimes.
+My programming skills are not very good, so i use free version of chat GPT for vibe-coding sometimes.